Israt-Sharmin/israt/README.md

 # jenkins-elk-cloud
-Simple repository using Cloudformation to deploy Jenkins and ELK Stack
+This repository is using Cloudformation to deploy Jenkins and ELK Stack

 ## Objective: